An iguana in a cage at a pet store

 • July 2022: Had our first meeting with PetSmart Headquarters in Arizona.

-• March 2023: World Animal Protection is named publicly by PetSmart in their CSR report.
+• March 2023: World Animal Protection is named publicly by PetSmart in their Corporate Social Responsibility (CSR) report as a collaborator to advancing animal welfare, to “continuously help us evaluate and evolve our policies in these areas”.

 Next steps for the campaign

-We are very pleased that we can now bring our expertise as well as the voice of animals and our supporters directly to the table with PetSmart.
+We are very pleased that we can continue to bring our expertise and the voices of our supporters directly to the table with PetSmart.

 • 92% of Canadian customers are concerned that selling reptiles and amphibians as pets can cause harm to the animals.